 - What are other things in German Christmas Traditions?

 - What is the most popular dish eaten on Christmas Eve in Germany?

 - What is still a typical dish on the evening of December 24 in many German families based on old traditions?

 - What are some other popular German Christmas traditions?

 - What are some other popular German Christmas cookies?

 - How do Germans celebrate Christmas?

-List of the Best Traditional German Christmas Food
+Best Traditional German Christmas Food

 The “Classics” of German Christmas Food

 1. Christstollen or Weihnachtsstollen